-I have a weakness for books.
-Anyone who knows me knows that.
-For some reason, it manifests itself strongest while I’m traveling and surrounded by little bookshops with titles in foreign languages or locally-published editions you know you won’t find elsewhere.
+I have a weakness for books and for some reason, it manifests itself strongest while I’m traveling and walking through little bookshops with titles in foreign languages or locally-published editions you know you won’t find elsewhere.
 I’ve been guilty of carrying extra pounds in the past so I’ve become a bit more selective but as they say, old habits die hard.

 One of the books I came across in Nepal that I probably wouldn’t have paid much attention to elsewhere was “Arresting God in Kathmandu” by rising Nepali-born writer Samrat Upadhyay.